THE VOLGA GERMANS IN PORTLAND

 The island fortress of Kronstadt in 1780.
 The Volga German colonists first arrived at the point in Russia from 1764 to 1766.

-Russian recruiters carried the Manifesto throughout the German speaking parts of Europe, luring thousands with its promises of a better life in a far away land.
+Russian recruiters carried the Manifesto throughout the German-speaking parts of Europe, luring thousands with promises of a better life in a faraway land.
 Over 30,000 people would choose to become colonists and start a new life on the Russian frontier.
-They settled in 104 colonies along the lower Volga River near the frontier town of Saratov.
-Over time, these colonists would evolve into a distinct ethnic group known as the Wolgadeutschen or Volga Germans.
+They settled in over 100 colonies along the lower Volga River near the frontier town of Saratov.
+Over time, these colonists would evolve into a distinct ethnic group known in German as the Wolgadeutschen, and referred to in English as the Volga Germans.

 Sources